 Benefits of Yellowstone Park Lodging

 There are several benefits to staying in a National Park Lodge or Cabin.
-I would say the biggest benefit is that these lodges and cabins put you in the heart of the park!
-You can simply wake up and you are already in the park.
+The most significant advantage is that these lodges and cabins put you in the heart of the park!
+You can wake up, and you are already in the park.

 There is no need to drive up to and wait through a long entrance line than have to drive to your first destination as you are already there.
-Many of the park's lodges have restaurants and/or coffee shops to get your day started off right.
-The lodges are spread throughout the park giving you several options of places to visit.
+Many of the park's lodges have restaurants and/or coffee shops to start your day right.
+The lodges are spread throughout the park, giving you several places to visit.

 Park Ranger John Pro Tip: